 He describes them as “seashell cakes so strictly pleated outside, and so sensual inside.”
 Damn.

-But really, in order to achieve the characteristic domed, scalloped shape of authentic French madeleines, you’ll need a madeleine pan.
+Really, in order to achieve the characteristic domed, scalloped shape of authentic French madeleines, you’ll need a madeleine pan like this one.

 The fluted tins are not very expensive and trust me, once you make a batch (and then another) you’ll be glad you did!